chbh-opensource/chbh-on-bear/docs/software/conda.md

 ## Run your job on the cluster

-As I have indicated before, your bash script is very simple:
+As indicated before, your `bash` script is very simple:

 ```bash
 #!/bin/bash